 But which one should you go with?
 Let’s compare HubSpot vs Salesforce by exploring their core features, pricing, pros, and cons.

 - Robust free plan able to compete with many paid CRMs.

-- Various plans suitable for businesses of all sizes.
+- Various plans are suitable for businesses of all sizes.

 - Easy to scale.

-- Very intuitive user interface, which is easy to get started with immediately.
+- A very intuitive user interface, which is easy to get started with immediately.

 - Excellent customer support that will help you work through issues.